 ‘Why don’t you answer your phone when I call?
 Why do you like spending so much time alone?
 Why are you being so quiet?
 Why don’t you like meeting new people?’ etc

 My heart kind of sank.
 What a question!
-I hit reply and started to formulate my response, but in so doing it developed into what I figured might be a helpful message for others who have the same self-doubts and questions about ourselves.
+I hit reply and started to formulate my response.
+But in so doing it turned into something of a blog post.
+So I’m sharing it here instead.
+It might be a helpful message for others who have the same self-doubts and questions about themselves.

 1. Stop Spending Time Alone

 Solitude provides an opportunity to feel ourselves again and the chance to clear our minds and work through solutions for questions that we can bring back to the group later.

 Introverts get their charge from connecting inwards (solitude, creativity etc).
 Extroverts on the other hand draw their energy from being around external sources of stimulation (people and activities).